huridocs/uwazi-documentation/sysadmin-docs/multi-tenant.md

 ```

-uwazi will use this config for requests that provide a Tenant header corresponding with the tenant name, for requests that do not provide one uwazi will use the defaultTenant from app/api/config.ts.
+Uwazi will use this config for requests that provide a tenant header corresponding with the tenant name, for requests that do not provide one uwazi will use the defaultTenant from app/api/config.ts.

 ## the most basic example working